AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 22.6.
 RECALL FROM LAYOFF

-22.6.1.
-Recall.
 An employee who is laid off may be re-employed in their former position, or in a similar position for which they meet the minimum qualifications.
 Employees who are laid off may also be eligible for recall to any other position for which they meet the minimum qualifications.

 A. Recall will be made as follows:

 1. If the position being restored was previously held by an employee on the recall list, that employee will be recalled to the position from which they were laid-off.
-Position is defined as a specific F.T.E. (not classification).
+Position is defined as a specific FTE (not classification).
 This recall shall have priority over any other recall listed below.

-2. The most senior person on the recall list will be reinstated to an open position if the employee meets the minimum qualifications, except when there is an employee who has been identified as an “At Risk” employee who meets the minimum qualifications of the open position and who is more senior than the employee on the recall list.
-In this case, the “At Risk” employee would have priority for the open position.
+2. The most senior person on the recall list will be reinstated to an open position if the employee meets the minimum qualifications, except when there is an employee who has been identified as an “at risk” employee who meets the minimum qualifications of the open position and who is more senior than the employee on the recall list.
+In this case, the “at risk” employee would have priority for the open position.

 3. If the open position is newly designed or significantly different, and not filled previously by anyone, then the most senior person on the recall list who meets the minimum qualifications will be placed.

-4. If any employee on the recall list, who is qualified and able to perform the job, does not accept the reinstatement, the City may hire a temporary or fill the position through regular means.
+4. If any employee on the recall list, who is qualified and able to perform the job, does not accept the reinstatement, the Employer may hire a temporary or fill the position through regular means.

 2. Employees rehired from the recall list shall not suffer any loss of seniority or benefits as a result of lay-off, but shall not accrue seniority, wages, or benefits during lay-off.

-4. Employees may remain on the Recall List even if they accept other employment outside the bargaining unit.
+4. Employees may remain on the recall list even if they accept other employment outside the bargaining unit.

 8. It is the employee’s responsibility to ensure Human Resources has current contact information (address, phone number, etc.)

 22.6.3.
-The City reserves the right to determine the job class and rate of pay to which an employee will be assigned if recalled to work.
+The Employer reserves the right to determine the job class and rate of pay to which an employee will be assigned if recalled to work.
 Upon re-hire, salary, benefits, and leave will be based on the policies in place at the time of reinstatement.
 Salary will be determined based on the wages and promotion sections of the labor agreement, and City Policy (demotion/lateral).
 Vacation accrual rates will be based on the employee’s adjusted re-hire date.
 Any un-accessed Sick Leave will be reinstated upon hire.

 22.6.4.
-At the discretion of the department director, re-hired employees may be required to complete a new probationary period.
+At the discretion of the Department Director, re-hired employees may be required to complete a new probationary period.
 An employee will not be subject to a new probationary period if recalled into a position previously held (same classification in the same section) and had passed probation in that job.

 22.6.5.
-The lay-off and recall from lay-off set forth above will be administered in a manner that does not unfairly discriminate against any individual employee.
+The layoff and recall from layoff set forth above will be administered in a manner that does not unfairly discriminate against any individual employee.

-23 SENIORITY
+23. SENIORITY

 23.1.
 Employees in the bargaining unit shall accrue seniority from date of hire with the City into a position in the bargaining unit.
 (Except for purposes of lay-off and promotion.
 See Article 22).
 Seniority shall be based on continuous service with the City including paid leave; however, seniority shall not be accrued while on a leave of absence without pay.
 The anniversary date shall be adjusted for leaves without pay.

 23.2.1.
-The City agrees to keep scores from an individual’s hiring tests or interviews confidential, except as may be required to comply with the open public records law in regard to the release of any individual’s tests or interviews
+The City agrees to keep scores from an individual’s hiring tests or interviews confidential, except as may be required to comply with the open public records law in regard to the release of any individual’s tests or interviews.

 23.2.2.
 The City will strive to avoid hiring employees on the same day whenever possible in the future to avoid dual seniority situations.